rcnow/news-aggregator/README.md

 ## Features

 ### Implemented
-- Responsive UI with support for desktops, tablets, and mobile devices.
+- Responsive UI with full support for desktops.
 - Light and dark themes.
 - Support for RSS and ATOM feeds.

 ### Planned
+- Responsive UI for tablets, and mobile devices
 - Main screen with customizable widgets.
 - Full-fledged desktop applications for Windows and Linux.
 - Support for additional feed formats.